buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_CableCarrierSegmentTypeDropper.md

+# Pset_CableCarrierSegmentTypeDropper

 Properties that are applicable to a type or an occurrence of dropper.
 <!-- end of short definition -->